-Congratulations on your son’s membership in the Order of the Arrow, or “OA,” the national honor society of the Boy Scouts of America.
-The Order’s first purpose is to recognize those, like your son, who are chosen by his peers as one who exemplifies the Scout Oath and Law in his daily life.
+Congratulations on your youth’s membership in the Order of the Arrow, or “OA,” the national honor society of the Boy Scouts of America.
+The Order’s first purpose is to recognize those, like your child, who are chosen by their peers as one who exemplifies the Scout Oath and Law in his daily life.
 Through that recognition, the Order causes others to conduct themselves in a way that warrants similar recognition.
 The OA has enjoyed a long history of service.

 The induction ceremony, called the Ordeal, is the first step toward full membership in the Order.
 During the experience, candidates maintain silence, receive small amounts of food, work on camp improvement projects, and sleep apart from other campers.
 The entire experience is designed to teach significant values.
 All candidates for membership must complete the Ordeal.
 Our lodge conducts three Ordeals each year, see our 2019 Ordeal guide for dates, registration, and other details.